mikegcoleman/hybrid-workshop/README.md

 ### <a name="task4.1"></a> Task 4.1: Examine the Docker Compose file

 ![](./images/linux75.png)

-1. Make sure you are in your Linux VM, and change into the `hybrid-workshop` directory

-	`$ cd ~/hybrid-workshop`

 We'll use a Docker Compose file to instantiate our application.
 With this file we can define all our services and their parameters, as well as other Docker primatives such as networks.